electricimp/TreasureData/README.md

 ## TreasureData.Error Class ##

-This class represents an error returned by the library in case of HTTP request to Treasure Data failed.
+This class represents an error returned by the library when an HTTP request to the Treasure Data platform fails.
 It has the following public properties:

 - *httpStatus* &mdash; An integer indicating the HTTP status code.
 - *httpResponse* &mdash; A table of key-value strings holding the response body of the failed request.

-## Examples ##

-Working examples are provided in the [Examples](./Examples) directory and described [here](./Examples/README.md).

 ## Testing ##

-Tests for the library are provided in the [tests](./tests) directory and described [here](./tests/README.md).
+Tests for the library are provided in the [tests](./tests) directory.

 ## License ##